matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Follow Cuvier to Bosworth and turn L.
 * Cross Mission. and continue on Murray..
 * At dead-end of Murray, enter St. Mary’s Recreation Center. (**Restrooms** in rec center.)
-* Turn right and walk down service road, passing children’s playground, dog park, and path to Alemany Farm on your left.
+* Turn right and walk down service road to Hwy.
+280
 * Cross Hwy.
 280 on St. Mary’s Park Footbridge.
 * At end of footbridge, turn left and take an immediate right at crosswalk to ascend Gladstone.
 * Where Gladstone bears right, ascend Sunglow Lane staircase.
-* At top of stairs, turn left on Silver, walk a few yards to the stoplight and turn right to proceed south along Cambridge for five blocks.
+* At top of stairs, turn left on Silver, walk a few yards to stoplight and turn right to proceed south along Cambridge for five blocks.
 * Turn right on Bacon and go one block.
 * At Oxford, bear left to enter McLaren Park on paved path at Yosemite Marsh.
 Bear left, passing **Restrooms**, past a basketball court, and up short steep hill.
 * Bear left and left again on the paved path.